 - Effectiveness of the Registration Statement.
 The registration statement of which this joint proxy statement/prospectus forms a part must have become effective under the Securities Act and must not be the subject of any stop order issued by the SEC or any proceedings for that purpose that have been initiated or threatened by the SEC and not withdrawn. - Prospectus.
-A prospectus in relation to the FIS common stock must have been, if required by applicable law, approved by the FCA or other applicable government entity and made available to the public in accordance with applicable law. - No Injunction or Restraints and No Illegality.
-There must not be any order, injunction or decree issued by any governmental entity of competent jurisdiction preventing the completion of the merger in effect, and there must not be any statute, rule or regulation that has been enacted, entered, promulgated or enforced by any relevant governmental entity which prohibits or makes illegal completion of the merger. - · Requisite Regulatory Approvals.
-All requisite regulatory approvals as described below must have been obtained: - any applicable waiting period under the HSR Act must have been expired or been earlier terminated and any timing agreement delaying the closing entered into in connection therewith must have expired, which we refer to as the HSR Act clearance; - all other authorizations, consents, orders, approvals, filings and declarations (and all other expirations of waiting periods), required pursuant to other antitrust or competition laws of certain non-U.S. jurisdictions as agreed to by the parties must have been obtained, including the European Union; and - approval of each of the FCA and the Dutch Central Bank, as agreed to by the parties, must have been obtained and must remain in full force and effect and all statutory waiting periods in respect thereof must have expired or been terminated.
+A prospectus in relation to the FIS common stock must have been, if required by applicable law, approved by the FCA or other applicable government entity and made available to the public in accordance with applicable law.
+FIS and Worldpay have determined such prospectus is not required; therefore, this condition has been satisfied. - No Injunction or Restraints and No Illegality.
+There must not be any order, injunction or decree issued by any governmental entity of competent jurisdiction preventing the completion of the merger in effect, and there must not be any statute, rule or regulation that has been enacted, entered, promulgated or enforced by any relevant governmental entity which prohibits or makes illegal completion of the merger. - Requisite Regulatory Approvals.
+All requisite regulatory approvals as described below must have been obtained: - HSR Act clearance, for which FIS and Worldpay received notice of early termination of the HSR waiting period on April 26, 2019; - all other authorizations, consents, orders, approvals, filings and declarations (and all other expirations of waiting periods), required pursuant to other antitrust or competition laws of certain non-U.S. jurisdictions as agreed to by the parties must have been obtained, including the European Union (as of the date of this joint proxy statement/prospectus, the sole remaining approval required under competition laws is the approval of the European Commission); and - approval of each of the FCA and the Dutch Central Bank (De Nederlandsche Bank), as agreed to by the parties, must have been obtained and must remain in full force and effect and all statutory waiting periods in respect thereof must have expired or been terminated.
+On May 9, 2019, FIS and Worldpay received notice of FCA approval.
+On May 22, 2019, FIS and Worldpay received notice of Dutch Central Bank (De Nederlandsche Bank) approval.